demyinn00/trip-planner/README.md

 ## Technologies Used

 - React.js for the frontend
-- Firebase for the backend (Firestore for database, Firebase Authentication, Firebase Hosting)
+- Firebase for the backend (Firestore for database, Firebase Hosting)
 - UUID for generating unique identifiers

 ## Setup and Installation